mautic/developer-documentation-new/docs/design/labelling.rst

 Redoes an undo action.

 Likely used only as a tooltip on an icon button.
-Compare Undo.
+See also Undo.

 Refresh
 ^^^^^^^